7 Basic Tips For Testing Multi-Lingual Websites

 • Verify if the form submission (after adding data to the input fields) works seamlessly without any errors.

-• Verify if the text direction and flow of data is according to the language/culture.
+• Verify if the text direction and flow of data are according to the language/culture.

 • Verify if the 404 page is available for the chosen language.